Rating

-Beacon Hill is a fascinating, early 19th century neighborhood with narrow streets.
+Beacon Hill is a fascinating, early nineteenth-century neighborhood with narrow streets.
 The row houses are nearly all in brick in Federal, Victorian and Georgian styles.

 Beacon Hill